Vera Rubin: Galactic motion

-Wishing to avoid controversial areas of astronomy, including quasars and galactic motion, Rubin began to study the rotation and outer reaches of galaxies, an interest sparked by her collaboration with the Burbidges.
+Rotational curves

 She investigated the rotation curves of spiral galaxies, again beginning with Andromeda, by looking at their outermost material.
 She observed flat rotation curves: the outermost components of the galaxy were moving as quickly as those close to the center.
-This was an early indication that spiral galaxies were surrounded by dark matter haloes.
 She further uncovered the discrepancy between the predicted angular motion of galaxies based on the visible light and the observed motion.
 Her research showed that spiral galaxies rotate quickly enough that they should fly apart, if the gravity of their constituent stars was all that was holding them together; because they stay intact, a large amount of unseen mass must be holding them together, a conundrum that became known as the galaxy rotation problem.

+Rubin's results came to be cited as evidence that spiral galaxies were surrounded by dark matter haloes.

-Rubin's calculations showed that galaxies must contain at least five to ten times as much dark matter as ordinary matter.
+Rubin's calculations showed that galaxies must contain at least five to ten times more mass than can be observed directly based on the light emitted by ordinary matter.
 Rubin's results were confirmed over subsequent decades, and became the first persuasive results supporting the theory of dark matter, initially proposed by Fritz Zwicky in the 1930s.
 This data was confirmed by radio astronomers, the discovery of the cosmic microwave background, and images of gravitational lensing.
-Her research also prompted a theory of non-Newtonian gravity on galactic scales, but this theory has not been widely accepted by astrophysicists.
+However, Rubin did not rule out alternative models to dark matter also inspired by her measurements.
+She and her research were discussed in the 1991 PBS series, The Astronomers.

+Counter-rotation

 Another area of interest for Rubin was the phenomenon of counter-rotation in galaxies.
 Her discovery that some gas and stars moved in the opposite direction to the rotation of the rest of the galaxy challenged the prevailing theory that all of the material in a galaxy moved in the same direction, and provided the first evidence for galaxy mergers and the process by which galaxies initially formed.